Cerebrum: Olfaction

 The olfactory bulb, responsible for the sense of smell, takes up a large area of the cerebrum in most vertebrates.
 However, in humans, this part of the brain is much smaller and lies underneath the frontal lobe.
 The olfactory sensory system is unique since the neurons in the olfactory bulb send their axons directly to the olfactory cortex, rather than to the thalamus first.
 Olfaction is also the only sense that is represented by the ipsilateral side of the brain, where most sensory input is processed on the same side of the brain; however, the interhemispheric connections allow for bilateral integration of odor information.
 Damage to the olfactory bulb results in a loss of olfaction (the sense of smell).
-After this information passes through the olfactory cortext, it is processed in the orbitofrontal cortex, which evaluates the identity and the reward value of odors.
+After this information passes through the olfactory cortex, it is processed in the orbitofrontal cortex, which evaluates the identity and the reward value of odors.
 Damage to the orbitofrontal cortex can impair the ability to properly evaluate and respond to the reward value of odors, affecting how smells influence motivation and decision making.